emoriarty/jekyll-notion/README.md

       filter: { "property": "Published", "checkbox": { "equals": true } }
       sorts: [{ "timestamp": "created_time", "direction": "ascending" }]
 ```

+#### Posts date

+The `created_time` property of a notion page is used to set the date in the post filename.
+This is the date used for the `date` variable of the [predefined variables for posts](https://jekyllrb.com/docs/front-matter/#predefined-variables-for-posts).

+It's important to note that the `created_time` cannot be modifed.
+However, if you wish to change the date of a post, you can create a new page property named "date" (or "Date").
+This way, the posts collection will use the `date` property for the post date variable instead of the `created_time`.

 ### Pages